-6 more charged in Kardashian heist
+6 more charged in Kardashian West jewelry heist in Paris

-PARIS (AP) — Six more suspects have been charged in the armed heist of Kim Kardashian West, raising the number of people facing preliminary charges to 10.
+PARIS (AP) — Hailing the “remarkable work” of French police, Paris prosecutors on Friday announced preliminary charges against six more suspects in the armed jewelry heist of Kim Kardashian West.

-Announcing the advance in the probe, the Paris prosecutors’ office on Friday hailed the “remarkable work” of the French anti-bandit crime squad.
+That brings the total number of people charged so far in the probe to 10.
+All but one of the suspects are men, including at least one previously known to police for robbery and money forgery.

-Robbers are believed to have forced their way into the private apartment where Kardashian West was staying during Paris Fashion Week in October.
-They allegedly tied up the reality TV star and stole more than $10 million worth of jewelry, with authorities now looking at a possible inside job.
+Robbers are believed to have forced their way into the apartment where Kardashian West was staying during Paris Fashion Week in October.
+They allegedly tied up the reality TV star and stole more than $10 million worth of jewelry.
+Authorities are now looking at a possible inside job.

-The preliminary charges filed Friday covered a wide range of alleged crimes, including armed robbery in an organized gang, kidnapping, criminal association, illegal possession of firearms and ammunition, use of forged papers, and complicity.
+The preliminary charges filed Friday against six suspects ranging in age from 29 to 72 covered an array of alleged crimes.
+They included: armed robbery in an organized gang; kidnapping; criminal association; illegal possession of firearms — including a Kalashnikov rifle — and ammunition; use of forged papers and a fake identity, and complicity.

 Most Read Stories